 Ultimately, men and women are not that different when considering fiber composition, initial training adaptations, and training recovery.
 The major differences between the genders appear in metabolism, muscle fiber size, and anabolic hormones.
 Does this mean women should train differently than men?
 Definitely not.
-Dr. Wilson likes to base his training plans off of muscle fiber composition for each muscle group, and since men and women don’t have a significant difference between muscle fiber compositions, there’d be no reason to design a different protocol.
+Dr. Wilson likes to base his training plans off of muscle fiber composition for each muscle group, and since men and women don’t have a significant difference between muscle fiber compositions, there’d be no reason to design a completely different protocol.

 In addition, there are some small items that you could probably program differently between men and women.
 Things like rest periods could certainly be different between the two since women typically have a much higher work capacity.
 I’m not sure we have enough info to design separate training splits based on recovery rates yet, but that’s an interesting future endeavor for science.